seanbradley/Concert_Talent/README.md

-#INSTALLING CONCERT TALENT (A FLASK APP) ON AWS
+#INSTALLING A FLASK APP ON AWS
-##Setting Up Your Flask App on AWS with Ubuntu, Nginx, uWSGI, Virtualenvwrapper, and Git Flow.
+###with Ubuntu, Nginx, uWSGI, Virtualenvwrapper, and Git Flow.

 ##PREFACE